11 Tips To Crank Your AOV "Up To 11" 🔊

 Roma Designer Jewelry has achieved outstanding results using Bundle And Save promotions.
 “We're constantly rotating through suggestions," says Co-Founder, Deven Davis.
 "We’re trying different approaches to get relevant pieces in front of our shoppers.”

 A time-tested tactic in ecommerce, free shipping is largely viewed as an extremely effective marketing and promotional tool to increase sales.
-We agree, considering 84% of global consumers have bought extra items just to receive free shipping.
+We agree, considering 84% of global consumers have bought extra items just to avoid the shipping cost.

 "By implementing a minimum threshold for free shipping, you will attract the people who are likely to buy more products if it means that the fee they typically pay for shipping will go towards buying a little bit extra from the store." - Jason Wong, Doe Lashes